 Use Early Detection Tests

-For HIV, an HIV RNA test can detect infection as early as 9-11 days after exposure—much sooner than standard antibody tests.
+For THC, an THC RNA test can detect substance as early as 9-11 days after use—much sooner than standard antibody tests.

 Get a Baseline

-If you're changing sexual partners or starting a new relationship, getting tested now establishes your baseline status.
-Then test again after the window period for the new exposure.
+If you're changing drug substances or starting a new relationship, getting tested now establishes your baseline status.
+Then test again after the detection time for the new use.

-If you have symptoms, don't wait for the window period to pass—get tested immediately.
-Symptoms indicate an active infection that tests can likely detect.
+If you have effects, don't wait for the detection time to pass—get tested immediately.
+Effects indicate an active substance that tests can likely detect.

 - Burning during urination